 Frequently asked questions

-Thereafter, we charge a basic annual fee of £1,200 (+VAT).
-This is payable in quarterly instalments of £300 (+VAT).
+Thereafter, we charge a basic annual fee of £1,500 (+VAT).
+This is payable in quarterly instalments of £300 (+VAT), and a final instalment of £300 (+VAT) at the time of producing your annual accounts.
 There are fees for some additional services that are detailed in our fee structure.
 Additional services fees will be invoiced, and payable separately either at the time, quarterly or annually according to service.

 Yes.
 When bringing an already incorporate company under our control, you also have the opportunity to change the company name, directors and shareholders.
 The cost of this service is £65 + VAT.